Study shows that the retail category is in the dark ages

 What’s the problem?

-My guess is that retailers know they are under siege.
-Sales are down and it’s created a kind of inertia among them.
+The retail category knows it is under siege.
+Sales are down, creating a kind of inertia among retailers.
 So they fall back on weekly sales, hyping the brands of items in their stores and shudder to think of the effect of e-tail, especially with Amazon looming out there like a coming zombie apocalypse.

 This kind of thing does happen in many industries as brands are reluctant to do anything new so they simply re-hash what has worked in the past.
 (Or, more honestly, kinda, really didn’t work.)

 A plea to retailers.
-Get it together, think forward and call me.
+Get it together, rebranding is needed.
+Call me.